jfxueX/Go/books/local/concurrency-in-go/ch03-gos-concurrency-building-blocks.md

 fallen out of scope?
 Won’t the goroutines be accessing memory that has potentially been garbage collected?

+<span id="idm140183157099296"></span>
+<span id="idm140183157098544"></span>
-<span id="idm140183157099296"></span><span id="idm140183157098544"></span><span id="idm140183157101744"></span>This
+<span id="idm140183157101744"></span>
-is an interesting side note about how Go manages memory.
+This is an interesting side note about how Go manages memory.
 The Go runtime is observant enough to know that a reference to the `salutation` variable is still being held, and therefore will transfer the memory to the heap so that the goroutines can continue to access it.

-Usually on my machine, the loop exits before any goroutines begin running, so
-<span class="keep-together">`salutation`</span> is transferred to the heap
-holding a reference to the last value in my string slice, “good day.”
+Usually on my machine, the loop exits before any goroutines begin running, so `salutation` is transferred to the heap holding a reference to the last value in my string slice, “good day.”
 And so I usually see “good day” printed three times.
-The proper way to write this loop is to pass a copy of `salutation` into the closure so that by the time the goroutine is run, it will be operating on the data from its iteration of the
+The proper way to write this loop is to pass a copy of `salutation` into the closure so that by the time the goroutine is run, it will be operating on the data from its iteration of the loop:
-loop:

 ```go
 var wg sync.WaitGroup